moodyjam/multi-agent-MoE/README.md

-# Mixture of Experts for Multi-Agent Systems (MoEMAS)
+# Multi-Agent Mixture of Experts
 An implemention of the Mixture of Experts architecture for Multi-Agent Systems